All Episodes

 The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying, and there's a reason for that.

-The views expressed by the host on this show are the result of a daily relentless and unstoppable pursuit of the truth.
+The views expressed by the host on this show are the result of a daily, relentless, and unstoppable pursuit of the truth.

 It's great to have you with us, folks.

-A telephone number if you'd want to join us, 800-282-2882, and the uh the email address.
+A telephone number if you'd want to join us, 800-282-2882, and the email address, lrushbow at EIBnet.com.

 You know what struck me?

-Can you there was a there was a topic?
+Can you there was a there was a topic.

-Um there was a there was a person suspiciously absent from the Sunday shows yesterday.
+There was a person suspiciously absent from the Sunday shows yesterday.

-Uh at least as far as I know, they didn't do much on Shirley Sherrod yesterday, did they?
+At least, as far as I know, they didn't do much on Shirley Sherrod yesterday, did they?

 Well, they didn't have her on, but they didn't even talk about Shirley Sherrod.

-I mean, it was intense, intense, and they wanted why do they want it to go away?
+Why do they want it to go away?

-Why do they want this?
+Why do they want this really?

-And of course, the usual complaint that I, El Rushbo, your guiding light, am a racist.
+But I found it fascinating after building up the entire week about what a racist Breitbart was, or is, and, of course, the usual complaint that I, El Rushbo, your guiding light, am a racist.

 Here comes the perfect fora to take care of all of this, and not one of them goes there.